HutchinsonTigerbots-2509/Robot-2019/README.md

 ### General
 - Clone this repo
 - Clone the WPILib repository.
-If the toolchains are not installed, install them, and make sure they are available on the system PATH.
+If the toolchains are not installed, install them, and make sure they are available or the system PATH.
+- Enjoy!
 <!--
 - Run `./gradlew` to download gradle and needed FRC libraries
 - Run `./gradlew tasks` to see available build options -->
-- Enjoy!

 <!--
 ### Building/Deploying to the Robot